XeraPlugins/8b8tCore/README.md

 * Anti book ban
 * Per region TPS in tablist
 * Fix entity limiter
-* Fix bugs related to anti illegal and entity limiter
+* Fix bugs related to anti illegal
+* Actually get the voting part of the plugin working by adding votifier thats compatible with https://minecraftservers.org
 * /TPS command with permission to use it
 * Auto restart plugin
 * Death messages plugin